migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 ---

+2024-06-27 Thu: Continued further work on Squeeth monorepo by looking into their code for subgraphs and interface.
+Tuned into TGI-S*.
+Read through more links posted on /ETH^2 (OPYN AMA, etc).

 2024-06-26 Wed: Continuation on power perpetuals: cloned Squeeth monorepo, read through gitbook documentation (crab and zenbull strategies, payoff diagrams, auction, oSQTH.)
 Worked on setting up environment + dependencies for packages/frontend, also looked through core contracts and deploy script for hardhat local deployment.

 2024-06-25 Tue: Looked into Yuriy's GMX v1 updates and worked on replicating them (keepers scripts integration, deploy scripts.)
 Investigated S3 buckets for deploy.
 Continued with research on Opyn ETH (incentives for LPs, Bull Strategy, Liquidity, etc.)